danlewismuriuki/Git-repo3/README.md

 Blog section where I share my thoughts on various topics Contact form for users to get in touch with me
 Getting Started
-To run the website locally, you can clone the repository and open the index.html file in your web browser
+To run the website locally, you can clone the repository and open the index.html file in your web browsers

+Contributing
+If you find a bug or have a feature request, please open an issue or submit a pull request.
+All contributions are welcome!